 For centuries, when people came out, they were greeted with derision.
 Many families, religious or otherwise, would disown or abandon them.
 This resulted in queer folks making different kinds of families for themselves.

 The last decade has seen much improvement in the way that nuclear families, and the greater community, respond to relatives when they come out.
 Yet alternative families continue to thrive.
 Sometimes a person feels more acceptance from their chosen loved ones than from the families into which they were born.
-Especially if those families continue clinging to outdated views of homosexuality, gender fluidity or anything that isn’t familiar to them.
+Especially if those families continue clinging to outdated views of homosexuality, gender fluidity, or anything that isn’t familiar to them.

-Compared with the straight community, queer folks are also less likely to be married or parents.
+Compared with the straight community, queer folks are also less likely to be married or have involved parents.
 They aren’t as likely to be supported by traditional structures.
 Therefore, especially at the end of life, they need a doula who understands that one size doesn’t fit all.

 This includes respecting different kinds of partnerships and romantic relationships.

 For instance, someone who is ethically non-monogamous may have multiple partners but only one wife or husband.
 Doulas are famously nonjudgmental.
 We hold everyone in unconditional positive regard.
 This is especially true with marginalized communities.

 Therefore, death doulas elevate LGBTQ+ families in a loving and inclusive manner.
 Estranged or confused family members benefit from these cues.
 At the end of life, we’ve seen walls come down.
 It’s a time for coming together, making amends, and, for many, that includes forgiveness.
 A doula models the appropriate mood and energy.